-London Life and General Reinsurance dac ceased writing business in 2014 and is not expected to write any new business in the future.
+London Life and General Reinsurance dac ceased writing new business in 2014.
 It continues to manage and run-off existing reinsurance business in a controlled manner.
 It is estimated that run-off of the existing business will take approximately five years.
 It is regulated by the CBI.

-A.1.4 Intra-group Transactions during 2016
+A.1.4 Intra-group Transactions during 2017